Comparing the 10 Best 4K Cameras for Live Streaming in 2022

 - Support for external mic via 3.5mm jack

-The best 4K camera for live streaming in this category is the GoPro HERO7 Black ($349).
-No surprise—they’ve been a leader in this market for a decade.
+The best 4K camera for live streaming in this category is the GoPro HERO9 Black ($349.98).
+Although this camera is suitable for 4K streaming, it can actually capture videos in up to 5K.

-The HERO7 includes a lot of great features such as the following:
+The HERO includes a lot of great features such as the following:

 - Built-in image stabilization (digital)